cbrnr/python-intro-short/03-Names_Expressions_Statements/03-Names_Expressions_Statements.md

 ==============================
 Objects, values, and types
 --------------------------
-In Python, everything is an object.
-Every object has a value and a type.
+Everything in Python is an object.
+An object is an entity which has a value and a type.
 For example, the number `1` we used in our arithmetic calculations is an object.
-It has the value `1` and is of type `int` (which means integer number).
-Here are a few examples that can be entered in the interactive interpreter:
+It has the value `1` and the type `int` (which means integer number).
+Here are a few additional examples that can be entered in the interactive interpreter:

 ```python
 >>> 1